 Self Guided Street Art Walking Tour in Poblenou

 Take the tram line T4 to Pere IV, from here follow Carrer de Marroc along the west side of the Parc del centre de Poblenou.
-Just before you get to Carrer de Espronceda you will see a large metal gate which is the entrance to an old factory.
+Just before you get to Carrer de Espronceda you will see a large metal gate which is the entrance to an old factory that is now an art research and production centre.
 If the gate is open take a look inside, otherwise continue along the perimeter of the site.

 The walls are covered with street art from the pedestrian crossing around the corner and along Carrer de Espronceda for almost half a block.
 Don’t forget to look up or you might miss the the 5 story high corinthian column and the home made statue of an alien (on the other side of the road).